yiphei/yif-AI/transformer_dropout/README.md

 The $0.5$ terms in the cosine functions serve to bound the function domain to $[0,1]$, and the parameters $\Alpha$ and $\Beta$ change the angular frequency and phase angle, respectively.

+Also, the X used in computing m is detached, so A and B's gradients dont affect X.

 #### Regularizing terms
 There are two penalty terms present in this architecture: dropout mask entropy $\Eta$ and dropout mask L1 norm ${L_1}$.